-- For an outdoor unit in an accessible location on grade, the Plant Electrical Technical Shop will connect a portable load bank to load test the generator.
-No permanent load bank is required. - For an indoor unit or an outdoor unit not in an accessible location on grade, provide a permanent, 100 percent rated, resistive load bank with integral control panel.

-- o Specify the direction of heat discharge and show the direction on the drawings. - o Provide a load dump circuit to immediately trip the load bank if a loss of normal power occurs during a load test.
+- For a unit in an accessible location on or near grade, Plant Operations will connect a portable load bank to load test the generator.
+No permanent load bank is required. - o Provide a load test circuit breaker or generator bus extensions capable of accepting temporary cables from the load bank. - o Provide wall penetrations with removable seals where necessary to route temporary cables from the load bank to the generator. - For a unit not in an accessible location or not on or near grade, provide a permanent, 100 percent rated, resistive load bank with integral control panel. - o Specify the direction of heat discharge and show the direction on the drawings. - o Provide a load dump circuit to immediately trip the load bank if a loss of normal power occurs during a load test.
 Show the control wiring on the drawings. - o Provide a digital monitoring system with memory to display and log generator volts, amps, kW and frequency.